apache/zeppelin/README.md

    * Super easy SQL like analysis language called **ZQL**
    * Custom user routine support
    * Central archive of library called **ZAN** (Zeppelin Archivce Network)
-   * On top of Hive (or any Hive compatible system like Spark)
+   * On top of Hive (or any Hive compatible system like Shark)

 To know more about Zeppelin, visit our web site http://zeppelin-project.org